ozone3950/pokemon-python-version/CHARACTERS.md

 ### Elite Four Super
 In his eyes, every battle is winnable and every shatter is a big one.
-His Fighting/Rock-Type team shocks the opposition, as he is the successor of Bruno.
+His Fighting/Rock-Type team shocks the opposition.

 Team:
 - Hitmonlee (Level 52)